nocillax/DCL-Event-Buddy/README.md

 ## 👨‍💻 Author

-Built by [Your Name] as part of the Deepchain Labs Full-Stack Internship Round 1 submission.
+Built by Xarif as part of the Deepchain Labs Full-Stack Internship assignment.